rails/rails/guides/source/association_basics.md

 * `:restrict_with_exception` causes an `ActiveRecord::DeleteRestrictionError` exception to be raised if there is an associated record
 * `:restrict_with_error` causes an error to be added to the owner if there is an associated object

-It's necessary not to set or leave `:nullify` option for those associations that have `NOT NULL` database constraints.
-If you don't set `dependent` to destroy such associations you won't be able to change the associated object because the initial associated object's foreign key will be set to `NULL` value.
+Ensure you do not set or leave the `:nullify` option for associations that have `NOT NULL` database constraints.
+Failing to set `dependent` to destroy these associations will prevent you from changing the associated object because the foreign key of the initial associated object will be set to `NULL`.

 ##### `:foreign_key`